 - Krokodil: extremely addictive and deadly, Krokodil contains ingredients that mimic the high produced from heroin.
 Krokodil has shown to have gasoline and paint-thinner on it’s list of ingredients.

 - 25i (or “Nbomb” or “Smiles”): this designer drug mimics psychedelic-like substances, such as LSD or “acid”.
 Taking this drug is extremely dangerous, even fatal in large doses.

 This list is not all-inclusive, as there are hundreds of different types of designer drugs.
 As the case with any designer drug, the intention is to mimic the effects of drugs that are illegal.
-Many of them have similar effects as cocaine or other stimulants, however, the cannabinoids, the ones that mimic marijuana, are the most popular and widely abused of all designer drugs.
+Many of them have similar effects as cocaine or other stimulants, however, others may mimic the effects of benzodiazepines and the clonazepam high.
+The cannabinoids, the ones that mimic marijuana, are the most popular and widely abused of all designer drugs.
 Besides the popularity from the effects and availability of designer drugs, these types of drugs are known for being undetectable with drug testing, making it further popular for people playing in amateur or pro sports teams that can’t play if they fail a drug test.

 What are the dangerous side effects of designer drugs?